gvtsch/gvtsch.github.io/content/Blog/Neural networks explained, using the MNIST example.md

 ])
 ```

 The above code defines a TensorFlow Keras sequential model with three dense layers.
-The first layer has `first_layer_size` neurons and a `ReLU` activation, the second has `second_layer_size` neurons and a `ReLU` activation, and the last has `output_layer_size` neurons and a [[Softmax|softmax]] activation.
+The first layer has `first_layer_size` neurons and a `ReLU` activation, the second has `second_layer_size` neurons and a `ReLU` activation, and the last has `output_layer_size` neurons and a [[Softmax Activationfunction|softmax]] activation.

 The model must then be compiled.
 Here, you can pass on a wide variety of parameters.
 I will limit myself here (in the code below) to the optimizer, the loss, and the metrics.
 A brief description:

 * **Optimizer**: An optimizer is an algorithm that adjusts the weights of a neural network to minimize error.
 * **Loss**: The loss is a function that measures the error between the model's predictions and the actual values.
-I am using `categorical_crossentropy`, which is a loss function used in multi-class [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]] tasks, measuring the difference between predicted and true probability distributions.
+I am using `categorical_crossentropy`, which is a loss function used in multi-class [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]] tasks, measuring the difference between predicted and true probability distributions.
 * **Metrics**: Metrics are benchmarks used to evaluate the performance of a model, e.g., accuracy or F1 score.

 Usually, a learning rate is also passed, which is used to adjust the weights during backpropagation.
 The Adam optimizer used makes this step unnecessary.